Ferdinand Ulrich: Life

-Ulrich studied philosophy, psychology, pedagogy, and fundamental theology at the Freising College and the Ludwig Maximilian University of Munich.
-In 1956 he completed his doctorate in philosophy in Munich.
-In 1959 he completed his Habilitation in philosophy at the University of Salzburg.
+Ulrich studied philosophy, psychology, pedagogy, and fundamental theology at the Freising College and the Ludwig-Maximilians-Universität München.
+In 1956, he completed his doctorate in philosophy in Munich.
+In 1959, he completed his Habilitation in philosophy at the University of Salzburg.
 He worked as a private lecturer in 1960, and in 1961 as associate professor at the Pedagogical College of Regensburg, which would later be integrated into the University of Regensburg.
-In 1967 he was appointed ordinary Professor of Philosophy.
+In 1967, he was appointed ordinary Professor of Philosophy.
 Ulrich also taught at the University of Salzburg (from 1963) and at the Jesuit School of Philosophy in Pullach (later Munich).
-In 1996 he became professor emeritus.
+In 1996, he became professor emeritus.
 Ulrich died on February 11, 2020, at the age of 89 after a brief illness.
 Bishop Stefan Oster eulogized him on his social media account noting that Ulrich was similar to John the Baptist in that he "never wanted to point to anyone else than the one who is the light of the world."